< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On January 1, 2001, the University of Washington Husky football team wins against the Purdue Boilermakers 34-24 in the annual Rose Bowl game in Pasadena, California.
-The Rose Bowl pits football teams chosen from the PAC-10 conference from the West against the Big Ten conference from the East.
-This game marks the 14th Rose Bowl in which the Huskies have played.
+On January 1, 2001, the University of Washington Huskies defeat the Purdue Boilermakers 34-24 in the annual Rose Bowl game in Pasadena, California.
+The Rose Bowl pits a football team from the PAC-10 conference on the West Coast against one from the Big Ten conference in the Midwest.
+This game is the 14th Rose Bowl in which the Huskies have played and the sixth they have won.

 The first East-West game occurred on January 1, 1902, when Stanford was invited by the Tournament of Roses committee to play against Michigan.
-Pasadena's Tournament of Roses began in 1890 to celebrate their town, and often included such events as ostrich races, bronco busting demonstrations, and a race between a camel and an elephant.
+Pasadena's Tournament of Roses began in 1890 to celebrate the southern California town, and early tournaments included such events as ostrich races, bronco busting demonstrations, and a race between a camel and an elephant.

-They had hoped that a rousing college football game would be a nice addition to the festivities.
+Committee members had hoped that a rousing college-football game would be a nice addition to the festivities.
 Initially, it wasn't.
 Michigan steamrolled over Stanford, running up the score to 49-0 by the third quarter, at which point the humiliated Stanford team gave up and quit.
-Based on this less than stellar game, the Tournament committee decided to forego football for a few years, opting for Roman style chariot races instead.
+Based on this less-than-stellar game, the Tournament committee decided to forego football for a few years, opting for Roman-style chariot races instead.

-In 1916, they tried football one more time, this time inviting Washington State to play against Brown.
-Washington State won 14-0, and there have been New Year's Day Rose Bowl games ever since, with only one exception: The 1942 "Rose Bowl" game was held in North Carolina, when officials feared that the West Coast was about to be attacked by the Japanese.
+In 1916, the committee tried football one more time, this time inviting Washington State to play against Brown.
+Washington State won 14-0, and there have been New Year's Day Rose Bowl match-ups between top college teams ever since, with three wartime exceptions: In 1918 and 1919, armed-services teams, rather than college squads, met in Pasadena, and the 1942 "Rose Bowl" game between Oregon State and Duke was held in North Carolina, because officials feared that the West Coast might be attacked by Japan.

 Rows Upon Rose

 The games proved to be so popular that within a few years demand outgrew seating.
 A 57,000-seat stadium was constructed, and was christened the Rose Bowl in honor of the Tournament.
-The first Rose Bowl game played there occurred on January 1, 1923, with the University of Southern California beating Penn State, 14-3.
+The first Rose Bowl game there was played on January 1, 1923, with the University of Southern California beating Penn State, 14-3.

 Run for the Roses

-The Huskies have played in 13 Rose Bowl games prior to 2001, beginning in 1924 when they tied Navy, 14-14.
-The years, opponents, and scores of all Rose Bowl games in which the Huskies have played are as follows (Husky scores are shown first):
+\Washington had played in 13 Rose Bowl games prior to 2001, beginning in 1924 when the Huskies tied Navy, 14-14.
+As of the 2014 game, the UW team had not returned to the Rose Bowl game since 2001.
+The years, opponents, and scores of all Rose Bowls in which the Huskies have played through the 2014 game are as follows (Husky scores are shown first):

 - 1924 Navy 14-14 (Tie)